MapStory/mapstory-community/roadmap.md

 **[Location Guided MapStories (XYT frames)] (items/guided-stories.md)** - Add the ability for the story teller to guide the user, with the map updating zoom level and location for their narrative.

+**[Messaging between users] (items/messaging.md)** - Users should be able to send feedback and messages to one another through the mapstory platform, without having to reveal their email addresses.

 ### Long Term (9 months to 18 months - funding dependent)